-When interpreting [mtvecc](#) as a capability, as for [mtvec](#), address bits [1:0] are always zero (as they are reused by the MODE field).
+When interpreting 'mtvecc' as a capability, as for 'mtvec', address bits [1:0] are always zero (as they are reused by the MODE field).

-When MODE=Vectored, all synchronous exceptions into machine mode cause the [pcc](#) to be set to the capability, whereas interrupts cause the [pcc](#) to be set to the capability with its address incremented by four times the interrupt cause number.
+When MODE=Vectored, all synchronous exceptions into machine mode cause the 'pcc' to be set to the capability, whereas interrupts cause the 'pcc' to be set to the capability with its address incremented by four times the interrupt cause number.

-Capabilities written to [mtvecc](#) also include writing the MODE field in [mtvecc.address\[1:0\]](#).
+Capabilities written to 'mtvecc' also include writing the MODE field in 'mtvecc.address[1:0]'.
 As a result, a representability and sealing check is performed on the capability with the legalized (WARL) MODE field included in the address.
-The tag of the capability written to [mtvecc](#) is cleared if either check fails.
+The tag of the capability written to 'mtvecc' is cleared if either check fails.

-Additionally, when MODE=Vectored the capability has its tag bit cleared if the capability address + 4 x HICAUSE is not within the representable bounds.
-HICAUSE is the largest exception cause value that the implementation can write to [mcause](#) when an interrupt is taken.
+Additionally, when MODE=Vectored the capability has its tag bit cleared if the capability address + 4 x HICAUSE is not within the [Representable Range](#).
+HICAUSE is the largest exception cause value that the implementation can write to 'mcause' or 'scause/vscause' when an interrupt is taken.

-When MODE=Vectored, it is only required that address + 4 x HICAUSE is within representable bounds instead of the capability's bounds.
+When MODE=Vectored, it is only required that address + 4 x HICAUSE is within the [Representable Range](#) instead of the capability's bounds.
 This ensures that software is not forced to allocate a capability granting access to more memory for the trap-vector than necessary to handle the trap causes that actually occur in the system.